dlependorf/octordle-openers/README.md

 ## Finding opener word combinations

-We’ve now cut the word list down from 10,657 down to 2,333.
+We’ve now cut the word list down from 10,657 down to 2,233.
 Now that we have a list of words that contain 5 of the 15 most common letters in the acceptable word list, we need to put them together in three word sets that fit together and contain all 15.
-There are a lot of really inefficient ways of doing this, and I’m not going to assume that this is the fastest way (a triple cross product of 2,331 times 2,331 times 2,331 rows isn’t the easiest thing to deal with!), but here’s one way that takes about 15 minutes.
+There are a lot of really inefficient ways of doing this, and I’m not going to assume that this is the fastest way (a triple cross product of 2,233 times 2,233 times 2,233 isn’t the easiest thing to deal with!), but here’s one way that takes about 15 minutes.

 ``` r
 opener_combinations <- tibble(word_1=list(),